-The Texas Historical Records Advisory Board (THRAB) seeks submissions for its Archival Award of Excellence, an honor granted to archival institutions and individuals in Texas who have made significant achievements in preserving and improving access to historical records in any format.
+Austin, TX – The Texas Historical Records Advisory Board (THRAB) invites nominations for its 2021 archival awards.
+THRAB gives annual awards in the categories of excellence, advocacy, and distinguished service.
+The Archival Award of Excellence honors archival institutions and individuals in Texas who have made significant achievements in preserving and improving access to historical records in any format.